jonathandewitt-dev/make-menu-accessible/readme.md

   6. Sets `aria-label` or `aria-labelledby` as outlined in the [labels](#labels) section of this document.

 **KEYBOARD NAVIGATION**
-  1. When focus is brought to the first item in the menu, the user may browse through each item in the current menu with the tab key, or by using the arrow keys in the logical direction.
+  1. After focus is brought to the menu, the user may browse through each item in the current menu by using the arrow keys in the logical direction.
 When the end or beginning of the list is reached, the focus will wrap around to the other side.
+Pressing tab will collapse all menus and move to the next focusable item on the page.
   2. Submenus can be expanded by hitting enter/return or the space bar.
 Submenus can also be expanded by hitting the arrow key in the logical direction.
 If an arrow key opposite of the logical direction is pressed, the menu is expanded and focus is brought to the last item.
   3. If a menu item is or has a link with a valid href, hitting enter or space will trigger a link click.
   4. If a menu is expanded and the user hits an arrow key in a direction where no navigation is possible and no items can be expanded, it will collapse the current menu and bring the focus to the next *parent* item.
 When an item is collapsed in this way, all parent items will expand automatically as the user navigates, until the escape key is pressed.